MicrosoftDocs/intellicode/docs/custom-models.md

 ![Add IntelliCode service connection](media/AddConnection.jpg)

 6. Save and run your pipeline to create your team model.
-7. Open the corresponding repository to your pipeline in Visual Studioto to automatically download the created team model via the [automatic team model acquisition](#auto-acquire-team-models) feature after your pipeline completes.
+7. Open the corresponding repository to your pipeline in Visual Studioto to automatically download the created team model via the [automatic team model acquisition](#sharing-your-repository-associated-models) feature after your pipeline completes.
 8. Your model will be automatically updated with each CI build.

-### Sharing your model
+### Sharing your repository-associated models

 Repository-associated models are automatically shared with others working in the same codebase as long as users have enabled automatic acquisition of team models in Visual Studio.
 Enable automatic acquisition by going to **Tools** > **Options** > **IntelliCode** > **Acquire team models for completion**.